evanwill/hey-api/content/2-get.md

 # IIIF

 [International Image Interoperability Framework (IIIF)](https://iiif.io/) is an effort to standardize methods to access images and annotations from repositories.
-The API standard was created by a collaborative community so that software developers can create compliant viewers and image servers, enabling better user and developer experiences.
+The API standard was created by a collaborative community so that software developers can create compliant viewers and image servers, enabling better user and developer experiences across many platforms.

 Let's look at the [IIIF Image API](https://iiif.io/api/image/2.1/) to learn how to request an image.